Viewing time: 4 mins. 25 secs.

 I have a question from Amy Pierre, who’s from Chicago, Illinois.
 Here’s what she’s asked via email: “I have a really strong journaling habit but I want to write a book.
 Do you think I need to stop journaling in order to increase my time and motivation?”

 Thanks for your question, Amy.
 You’re raising one of the key puzzles of writing.
-And it’s this: Why do we find certain types of writing relatively easy.
+And it’s this: Why do we find certain types of writing relatively easy?
 And why are other types so incredibly difficult?

 I think the difference has to do with the end purpose of the writing.
 If we’re journaling, we’re writing for ourselves.
 We know that no one else is going to see it, probably ever.
 Or at least until we’re dead.
-But if we’re writing a book or a dissertation or even an important report for our boss, then all sorts of other people are going to read our words.
+But if we’re writing a book or a dissertation or even an important report for our boss, then many other people are going to read our words.
 And, on some level we even WANT them to read.

 Every successful writer, by definition, is a successful self-editor, because that’s where all the work resides.
 The secret to becoming a better writer is two-fold: